tilo/smarter_csv/README.md

 ---------------
 #### Service Announcement

-**SmarterCSV 2.0.0 is out! 🎉 You are looking at the 2.x documentation.**
+**SmarterCSV 2.0.0.pre1 is out soon! 🎉 You are looking at the 2.x documentation.**

 If you are looking for SmarterCSV 1.x, please check the [README on the `1.2-stable` branch](https://github.com/tilo/smarter_csv/tree/1.2-stable).